When readers write to me asking where to stay in Medellin I immediately tell them that it’s El Poblado.

-So to supplement my open and honest living in Medellin article I have whipped up a no-frills cheat sheet of pros and cons for 7 of the best neighbourhoods within the city so you can feel more comfortable knowing where to stay in Medellin, no matter how long you’re there for.
+So to supplement my open and honest living in Medellin article and best day trips from Medellin guide I have whipped up a no-frills cheat sheet of pros and cons for 7 of the best neighbourhoods within the city so you can feel more comfortable knowing where to stay in Medellin, no matter how long you’re there for.

 Where To Stay in Medellin (For Expats & Tourists)

 When you’re living in Medellin, you’ll quickly realise that there are multiple sides to the city, and neighbourhoods can differ hugely.
 Finding your perfect Medellin neighbourhood will all depend on your own preferences; where you want to live, how much you want to spend and how close you want to be to certain things in the city.

 Let’s take a look at the most popular and best neighbourhoods in Medellin for digital nomads.